-The Sustainability Appraisal must by law meet the requirements of the SEA Directive as indicated in Table 2.2 of the SA Report.
-The following assessment sets out whether those requirements are met adequately to demonstrate that the Vale Local Plan meets strategic planning requirements to ensure that development facilitated and promoted by the Plan would be the high standard of environmental protection and sustainable development that EU and UK SEA and plan-making and other statutory environmental provisions require.
-The framework adopted is what an Environmental Report must contain, but this also reflects on whether the plan-making process has properly applied procedures to ensure that significant environmental effects are as far as possible avoided or prevented at source (see above and item 7 below).

-(1) An outline of the contents, main objectives of the plan or programme and relationship with other relevant plans and programmes:

-Comments on the coverage of environmental objectives of the Plan are given below (Item 5).

-The requirement to outline the relationship with other relevant plans and programmes is to ensure that cumulative effects with other development plans can be properly understood.
-Since 2011, this has also included the general duty to co-operate, which not only refers to facilitating development but also ensuring that it is sustainable and environmental protection objectives are met.

-According to Table 2.2, this is supposedly covered in Part 1 section 5, but in fact NO mention at all is made of ANY other plans or programmes; the section only refers to national planning policy as part of the requirement to define the objects of this Plan.
+- The Sustainability Appraisal must by law meet the requirements of the SEA Directive as indicated in Table 2.2 of the SA Report. - The following assessment sets out whether those requirements are adequately met to demonstrate that the Vale Local Plan meets strategic planning requirements to achieve sustainable development, meeting the high standards of environmental protection and sustainable development that EU and UK require. - The framework adopted is what an Environmental Report must contain, but this also reflects on whether the plan-making process has properly applied procedures to ensure that significant environmental effects are as far as possible avoided or prevented at source (see above and item 7 below). - (1) An outline of the contents, main objectives of the Plan or programme and relationship with other relevant plans and programmes: - Comments on the coverage of environmental objectives of the Plan are given below (Item 5). - The requirement to outline the relationship with other relevant plans and programmes is to ensure that cumulative effects with other development plans can be properly understood.
+Since 2011, this has also included the general duty to co-operate, which not only refers to facilitating development, but also ensuring that it is sustainable and environmental protection objectives are met. - According to Table 2.2, this is supposedly covered in Part 1 section 5, but in fact NO mention at all is made of ANY other plans or programmes; the section only refers to national planning policy as part of the requirement to define the objects of this Plan.